jkomoros/adjacency-map/README.md

 If the ValueDefinition evalutes to more than one number, only the first will be used for the final value of that node's property in that scenario--an implicit `combine` of type `first`.

+Scenarios may extend other scenarios, effectively overlaying any of their properties, by defining the `extends` parameter.
+Scenarios may not extend another scenario that also depends on them (which would form a cycle);

 ## Tags

 Diagrams also have a notion of `tags`.
 Tags are an enumerated set of binary tags.
 For example, in a diagram these might represent independent features that are represented in a product at each node.